Alzheimer’s Disease Prevention Overview

 than less active women.

-Smoking may increase your risk
+Smoking may increase your risk for AD and

-a pack per day do not appear to have an increased risk.
+day do not appear to have an increased risk.
 So if you still

 smoke, now is the time to quit.
 Talk with your doctor about methods